 - PROPRIETARY COLORS_When one has multiple pigment recipes they have a great many proprietary colors, their Coral Orange is outstanding.

-- CONSISTENCY AND TEXTURE_Although their pigment load is high the dispersion and tinting strength is not as strong as Extra-Fine brands milled with metal rollers.
+- CONSISTENCY AND TEXTURE_Milled with STONE ROLLERS.
+Romantic, but irrelevant, their pigment load is high the dispersion and tinting strength is noticeably weaker than Extra-Fine brands milled with metal rollers.
 The texture is noticeable and preferred by some.
 We find the consistency rather stiff and not brushable out of the tube without adding medium.

 - ADDITIVES_They seemingly skirt this issue by claiming the only medium used is Cold-Pressed Extra-Virgin Linseed Oil.
 Many pigments are unstable without the addition of various additives rather one calls them that or not.
 Waxes, Succitives, Zinc Oxide, et al.